Committed to Good Support

 We produced resources for community groups to help their work during Covid, such as postcards the help volunteers understand people’s food needs and make it easier to for people to explain what they needed.

-Since autumn 2020 we are working as partners with Health improvement Scotland, Social Enterprise Networks and others to share the experience and contribution of community groups with people in the public sector and other types of organisations.
+From autumn 2020 we worked as partners with Health improvement Scotland, Social Enterprise Networks and others to share the experience and contribution of community groups with people in the public sector and other types of organisations.

 The impact it's having so far